In This Section

 CHOP researchers involved in the study included Jeffrey S. Gerber, MD, PhD, associate chief clinical research officer, CHOP Research Institute and Distinguished Chair in the Department of Pediatrics; Robert Grundmeier, MD, director of Clinical Informatics in the Department of Biomedical and Health Informatics at CHOP; and Alexander Fiks, MD, MSCE, Distinguished Chair in the Department of Pediatrics.
 Drs.
-Gerber, Fiks, and Grundmeier are also faculty with the Center for Pediatric Clinical Effectiveness.
+Gerber, Fiks, and Grundmeier are also faculty with the Clinical Futures.

 The study was a stepped-wedge clinical trial in which 19 pediatric practices were assigned to four wedges.
 The intervention included three program modules that contained online tutorials and webinars on evidence-based communication strategies and antibiotic prescribing, booster video vignettes, and individualized antibiotic prescribing.
 The researchers found a 7 percent decrease in the probability of antibiotic prescribing for ARTIs after the intervention.

 “Providing online communication training and evidence-based antibiotic prescribing education in combination with individualized antibiotic prescribing feedback reports may help achieve national goals of reducing unnecessary outpatient antibiotic prescribing for children,” the researchers wrote.

 Youth Involved in Continuous Glucose Monitoring Decisions More Likely to Use It